VictoriaBros/opq-js/README.md

 ### withPaginate

+This allows including the `from` and `size` fields.
+The `from` field is computed based on `offset` and `limit` provided.

 See example: [paginate.js](./examples/paginate.js)

 ### withHighlight

+This allows including the `highlight` field with option to replace the `preTags`, `postTags` and additional options.

 See example: [highlight.js](./examples/highlight.js)

 ### withSort

+This allows including the `sort` field with option to add flexible attributes.

 See example: [paginate.js#L8](./examples/paginate.js#L8)

 ### withSource

+This allows including the `_source` field.

 See example: [array.js#L24](./examples/array.js#L24)

 ### withConstant

+This allows providing constant value with custom key.

 See example: [siblings.js#L8](./examples/siblings.js#L8)

 ### withArray

+This allows placing sub-queries within an array.

 See example: [array.js](./examples/array.js)

 ### withSiblings

+This allows placing adjacent queries or sub-queries.

 See example: [siblings.js](./examples/siblings.js)